caranicas/polymer-map-game/README.md

 ### Set up instructions

 You will need a [google api key](https://console.developers.google.com/apis) to access google maps.
-If you have never done this before [instructions](https://developers.google.com/maps/documentation/javascript/get-api-key) can be found here.
+If you have never created one before [instructions](https://developers.google.com/maps/documentation/javascript/get-api-key) can be found here.

 I added both `localhost` and `127.0.0.1` to the credentials page to test locally, The terminal says that site should be reachable at localhost, but I was running on node v6.2.0, vs v4 which is target of `polymer-cli`.